excid3/noticed/docs/delivery_methods/action_push_native.md

 * `data`

-  Should return a `Hash` of custom data to be sent with the notification
+  Should return a `Hash` of custom data to be sent with the notification to all platforms

 * `apple_data`

-  Should return a `Hash` of APNS specific data
+  Should return a `Hash` of APNs specific data

 * `google_data`

   Should return a `Hash` of FCM specific data

+* `silent`

+  Should return a `Boolean` if notification should be silent